emmalexandria/fRCON/README.md

 ## Caveats
 Currently, the main caveat is that the fix for [this bug](https://bugs.mojang.com/browse/MC-154617) is not implemented.
 This means that the stop command won't work on Minecraft versions earlier than 20w16a.
 This was an intentional decision.

-In addition, the way this shell outputs makes it difficult to parse in scripts.

 ## Project goals
 - Parse multiple reasons for command failure and display them more nicely as errors
 - Provide a highly readable command history